grafana/k6-docs/src/data/markdown/docs/05 Examples/02 Tutorials/01 Get started with k6/400 Reuse and re-run tests.md

 excerpt: Modularize your k6 test logic and workload configuration.
 ---

-In the previous tutorials, you designed k6 scripts to assert for performance and to make it easy to compare results.
+In the previous tutorials, you designed k6 scripts to assert performance and make comparing results easy.

 In this tutorial, learn how to:
 - Modularize test scripts into reusable components